Mujahid Kamran: Academic career

 After completing his PhD, Kamran returned to Pakistan in 1979, and joined his alma mater as lecturer in physics.
 He has been teaching postgraduate (MSc and M.Phil) and undergraduate (BSc Hons) classes at Punjab University (PU).
-He has also taught PhD, MSc and BSc courses at King Saud University (KSU) in Riyadh, Saudi Arabia, where he was an associate professor from 2001–2004.
+He has also taught PhD, MSc and BSc courses at King Saud University (KSU) in Riyadh, Saudi Arabia, where he was an associate professor from 2001 to 2004.
 KSU has an American system with a BSc awarded after 16 years, and MSc after 18 years of education.
 Courses he taught at PhD and MSc level at KSU were: Physics of Elementary Particles, Quantum Field Theory I and II, Gauge Theories, Mathematical Physics, and Quantum Mechanics II.
 He also taught Quantum Mechanics at the BSc final year level.

 After becoming the chairman of the Physics Department in May 1995, he initiated a program of grooming talented students (through extra lectures and coaching) so that they could win foreign scholarships.
 Owing to his efforts, PU physics students have won about 40 fellowships (worth about 3 million dollars) since 1999.
 This program was initiated well before GOP/HEC launched its manpower training programs.
 Not a single penny of the GOP/HEC has been spent in this regard as these scholarships are funded by Western institutions.
 Prof. T. Bolton of KSU referred to him as "a goldmine of graduate students".
 He was conferred with the Pride of Performance award in 1998.

-In 2008, he was appointed Vice-Chancellor of the University of the Punjab.
+In 2008, he was appointed vice-chancellor of the University of the Punjab.
 He also published a brief book on the life of Albert Einstein, titled Einstein and Germany.

 9/11 claims

 In 2013, Kamran published a book entitled 9/11 and the New World Order.
 In this book, he has tried to substantiate some of the popular 9/11 conspiracy theories.
-In an article on 24 September 2012, he wrote that currently 95% of the US media is owned by only six corporations, whose top echelons are dominated by Zionists allied with the banking cabal: "With the US military and intelligence apparatus in their control, with their ownership of the media, and with their control of academia, it is easy for them to direct assassinations and false flag operations, such as the murder of JFK and 9/11."
+In an article on 24 September 2012, he wrote that "currently 95% of the US media is owned by only six corporations, whose top echelons are dominated by Zionists allied with the banking cabal.
+With the US military and intelligence apparatus in their control, with their ownership of the media, and with their control of academia, it is easy for them to direct assassinations and false flag operations, such as the murder of JFK and 9/11."

 On 11 September 2013, while taking part in a talk show on the Pakistani 24-hour news channel Din News, he supported the 9/11 conspiracy theories.
 He blamed the international bankers for all the ills in the world.
 He also criticised the US think tanks such as the Council on Foreign Relations for pushing the US into wars.